18F/handbook/_pages/general-information-and-resources/washington-dc.md

 ### Reserve parking for government business?

-In order to reserve parking for a meeting with a government colleague, email 1800FTenantSupport@gsa.gov with the driver's name, date, time, agency, and (if it's not a government vehicle) vehicle info.
+In order to reserve parking for a meeting with a government colleague, email [Tenant Support](mailto:1800Ftenantsupport@gsa.gov) with the driver's name, date, time, agency, and (if it's not a government vehicle) vehicle info.
 2-3 business days is preferable but requests can be accommodated on less notice.
 Spots are located in the East Courtyard.
 Access the East Courtyard of the building via on E Street: it's the first right turn into the building, between Which Wich and Greenberry's.

 ### Register for building badge swipe access as a non-GSA federal employee?

 Federal employees who work for agencies other than GSA can register their PIV cards to open doors and turnstiles at 1800 F by visiting the GSA security office.
-OMA Security is located in the basement in **room B338**.
+OMA Security is located on the ground floor in **room G151**.
 Office hours are Monday--Thursday from 7:00am--3:30pm.
 This is particularly useful for biking as it will allow your PIV card to open the courtyard doors from the parking lot.

 ### Request a basement locker?

-Fitness center users and bicyclists who want to request a locker in the basement wing 3 should contact 1800FTenantSupport@gsa.gov.
+Fitness center users and bicyclists who want to request a locker in the basement wing 3 should email [Tenant Support](mailto:1800Ftenantsupport@gsa.gov).

 ### Access a printer?

-Refer to [our printer information document](https://docs.google.com/document/d/1Ikw7kfeY10lnImZHN7zq5wNjaTRBdTPkZj4QG7-z3d0/edit#heading=h.ovrvnlkhtpwh) for more details.
+Refer to [our printer information document](https://docs.google.com/document/d/1Ikw7kfeY10lnImZHN7zq5wNjaTRBdTPkZj4QG7-z3d0/edit#heading=h.ovrvnlkhtpwh) or on [GSA's instructions on InSite](https://insite.gsa.gov/employee-resources/information-technology/do-it-yourself-self-help/equipment-and-hardware/install-a-network-printer) for other regions for more details.

 ### Get on the wireless?

 The guest wireless network in the building is GSA Guest.
 The password changes monthly.
-To obtain the current password, type "GSA Wireless" into any room on Slack and the current password will pop up.
+To obtain the current password, type "GSA Wireless" or "guest wifi" into any room on Slack and the current password will pop up.

 Non-guest wireless access is available using gsa-wireless and authenticating using your ENT username (`ENT\username`) and password.